xizho10/Ontology-Developer-Tutorial/account.md

     }
 ```
 ## 1.3 Serialization of Public and Private Keys
-Serialization of Private Key：Private key to byte[]
+Serialization of Private Key：Private key to byte[].
 Serialization of Public Key：keyType(1 byte) + Curve(1 byte) +  PublicKey Encoded

 ```